 2.1 The Council is required to prepare an Annual Investment Strategy.
-The MHCLG and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
+The Department for Levelling Up, Housing and Communities (DLUHC, formerly the MHCLG) and CIPFA have extended the meaning of 'investments' to include both financial and non-financial investments.
 This report deals solely with financial investments, (as managed by the treasury management team).
 Non-financial investments, essentially the purchase of income yielding assets, are covered in the Capital Strategy, (a separate report).

-The Council's investment policy has regard to the following: -
+The Council's investment policy has regard to the following:

-- Ministry of Housing, Communities and Local Government (MHCLG) Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018
+- Department for Levelling Up, Housing and Communities (DLUHC) Guidance on Local Government Investments ("the Guidance") - CIPFA Treasury Management in Public Services Code of Practice and Cross Sectoral Guidance Notes 2017 ("the Code") - CIPFA Treasury Management Guidance Notes 2018